 Future-proofing your app requires staying ahead of trends, making intelligent design and development choices, and anticipating future user needs.
-In this blog post, we'll explore tips on future-proof your app.
+In this blog post, we'll explore tips on future-proofing your app.

 Plan for scalability